 This course will discuss the various engineering properties of Arch Dams.
 Several basic equations will be presented that are used to determine forces and seismological analysis for Arch Dams.

-This 15 hour course will examine the use of Arch Dams under several different circumstances.
-It will provide useful information to determine the size and area of dam needed to withstand hydrostatic forces among others.
+This 15-hour course will examine the use of Arch Dams under several different circumstances.
+It will provide useful information to determine the size and area of the dam needed to withstand hydrostatic forces among others.

 This course is to read by anyone with an interest in Arch Dams, structural engineering, geotechnical engineering, hydraulics, hydrology, power generation, hydrogeology or anyone wanting to know more information regarding Arch Dam Design.
 After reading this course the student will know basic information regarding Arch Dam design.

 The course materials are based solely on the engineer manual “Arch Dam Design” as found on the website of the Army Corps of engineers.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.

 NY PE & PLS: You must choose courses that are technical in nature or related to matters of laws and ethics contributing to the health and welfare of the public.
 NY Board does not accept courses related to office management, risk management, leadership, marketing, accounting, financial planning, real estate, and basic CAD.
 Specific course topics that are on the borderline and are not acceptable by the NY Board have been noted under the course description on our website.